 School Safety Resources Available from NLECTC

-As the nation grieves with the residents of Newtown, law enforcement professionals continue to intensify their efforts to make our country’s schools safer.
+Law enforcement professionals continue to intensify their efforts to make our country’s schools safer.
 The National Institute of Justice (NIJ) and the National Law Enforcement and Corrections Technology Center (NLECTC) System stand behind those professionals, ready to provide access to technology resources and information that will help.

 The NLECTC System is striving to provide one-stop access to an extensive list of useful resources.
 The training materials, computer software, videos and other information resources listed below have been produced by not only NIJ/NLECTC, but by other subject-matter experts in the field.
 Each listing includes the title, a brief description and a link to the material itself.